2020 Give Guide

 28 S Linn St, Iowa City

-The Iowa City/Johnson County Senior Center’s mission is to enhance quality of life by creating opportunities to support wellness, social connections, community engagement and lifelong learning for a diverse and growing older adult population.
-Johnson County’s fastest growing demographic group is people age 65+ and The Center is laying a foundation to ensure everyone has a place to stay active, curious and connected.
+In this time of physical distancing, the Iowa City/Johnson County Senior Center remains committed to its mission to enhance quality of life by creating opportunities to support wellness, social connections, community engagement and lifelong learning for a diverse and growing older adult population.
+With older adults at higher risk for more severe complications from COVID-19, the Senior Center has pivoted its programming to ensure everyone can stay active, curious and connected even while our building is closed.
+The Center currently offers a wide variety of popular programming available both online and via phone.

 Iowa City Public Library Friends Foundation